 A Mysterious Work with Ambiguous Meaning

-The painting depicts a woman dressed in colonial print apron evoking 19th-century Americana and a man holding a pitchfork.
+The American Gothic painting depicts a woman dressed in colonial print apron evoking 19th-century Americana and a man holding a pitchfork.

 For the highly detailed and polished style and the rigid frontality of the two figures, it is believed Wood was influenced by Flemish Renaissance art, which he studied during his earlier travels to Europe.
 Influenced by European traditions, the artist has turned these lessons towards the American landscape.

 He painted a somewhat archaic image, providing a sense of hardworking practical people and a conservative aspect of America.
-However, despite confronting us directly, the characters remain difficult to read.
+However, despite confronting us directly, the characters of American Gothic remain difficult to read.

 Over the years, every element of the painting has been mined for meaning, although the artist remained silent on these debates.
-Ambiguous and multilayered, the piece is imbued with various psychoanalytical, political and historical meanings.
+Ambiguous and multilayered, the American Gothic is imbued with various psychoanalytical, political and historical meanings.

 The painting is both real and symbolic.
 Placing a man and woman in front of the house, it is believed that Wood refers to the association Americans have with their homes as extensions of themselves, especially in rural America.
 The plants on the porch of the house, mother-in-law’s tongue and geraniums, are the same plants in his 1929 portrait of his mother Woman with Plants.